radurentea/Learning-Journey/2023/Design/Notes.md

   - Dropdowns: split them up, use icons, title, desc
   - Tables: if they don't require sorting use more data in cells, images
   - Radio buttons: make them selectable cards

+# Leveling up
+  - Look for decisions you wouldn't have made
+    - Inverted data pickeg bg color
+    - Button inside text input
+    - Two different colors in a headline
+  - Rebuild your favorite interfaces